jigish/slate/README.md

 # Contact #

-Please send all questions, bug reports, suggestions, or general commentary to [Jigish Patel](mailto:slate.issues@gmail.com) or [create an issue](https://github.com/jigish/slate/issues/new) on github.
+Please [create a github issue](https://github.com/mattr-/slate/issues/new) for any questions, bug reports, suggestions, or general commentary.

 # Allowed Keys #